GloriaJingCQ/Machine-Learning-study-note/Backpropagation.md

 Multiplication of local derivatives based on chain rule

 - Loss Function:
+A single number to measure how neural-net is performing.
 Use a single value to somehow measure the whole performance of the neural network. -> We use loss function to do so!
 The more off, the larger loss we will have

 3. **Implementation of Neural Network**: